LukeSerne/DecompVis/README.md

 ## Usage
 1. Install the dependencies using `python -m pip -r requirements.txt`.
 1. Open the application using `python main.py`.
 1. In the UI, click `File > Set Ghidra folder` and select the folder in which you installed Ghidra.
-Make sure that a subfolder of this folder contains the `decomp_dbg` executable.
+Relative to this folder, there should be a file in the following path: `./Ghidra/Features/Decompiler/src/decompile/cpp/decomp_dbg`.
+If there isn't, follow the instructions at "Obtaining `decomp_dbg`".
+If you have set this path, it will be saved in a settings file (`settings.ini`) so you don't need to set it every time you open the application.
 1. In the UI, click `File > Load XML file` and select an `.xml` file produced by Ghidra using the "Debug Function Decompilation" option.

 ## Obtaining `decomp_dbg`
 First, the `decomp_dbg` executable needs to be built.
 This only needs to be done once (or whenever the decompiler changes) and can be done using these steps:

-1. Go to your ghidra folder, which I will denote using `$SLEIGHHOME`.
+1. Go to the folder in which you installed ghidra.
-1. Go to `$SLEIGHHOME/Ghidra/Features/Decompiler/src/decompile/cpp`.
+1. Go to `./Ghidra/Features/Decompiler/src/decompile/cpp`.
 1. Run `make decomp_dbg`.

 After the last command has completed, an executable called `decomp_dbg` should have been created in the folder.
 Once you have this, you can start using DecompVis.